 It's a box, about the size of an Apple TV, maybe a little smaller, that acts as a transmitter.
 When connected to your internet router and your OTA antenna, it makes it possible for you to watch live TV on any other device that is also using the same internet connection.

 Here's how it works: You connect an ethernet cable to your home's internet modem.
 Then, you connect your OTA antenna to it (the antenna does not need to be connected to your TV set).
 Then, you plug it into a power source.

-If you want to get broadcast television on your iPhone, iPad, or Apple TV, you'll have to download a third-party app.
+If you want to get broadcast television on your Apple TV, you'll have to download a third-party app.
 I highly recommend Channels.